Sorokin, Islanders beat Penguins 4-1 in Game 4 to tie series - WTMJ

 Pulock made it 2-0 with 5:09 left in the middle period as he got the rebound of a shot by Wahlstrom and fired a one-timer off skate of Penguins defenseman Cody Ceci and past Jarry.

-Each team had eight shots on goal in a fast-paced first period.
-The Islanders got off to a physical start and had more chances in the first half of the period.
+“There wasn’t much room on both sides in that first period,” Trotz said.
+“And in the second period I thought we started getting a little more traction.
+We scored the first goal which is key for us.
+In the last little while we haven’t led very much.”

-Sorokin made a low blocker save on Kasperi Kapanen’s breakaway attempt a minute in.
+Sorokin made a low blocker save on Kasperi Kapanen’s breakaway attempt a minute into the game.
 Beauvillier point-blank try in front was deflected by Jarry off the pipes about 6 minutes in.
-Mathew Barzal fired a shot off the post from the right circle with 2 1/2 minutes left in the period.
+Mathew Barzal fired a shot off the post from the right circle with 2 1/2 minutes left in the first period.

 SPECIAL TEAMS